Secodis/TSS-WEB/Controls/SSDLC_Secure-Operation.md

 Administrative access MUST be as strongly restricted:

-1. **Limited Access:** Access MUST be limited to required persons only.
+1. **Limited Access:** Access MUST be limited to required persons only and restricted to permissions necessary to fullfill task.

-2. **Personalized Accounts:** Access MUST be via personalized accounts (e.g., usernames like “admin” should not be used).
+2. **Personalized Admin Accounts:** Access MUST be via personalized accounts (e.g., usernames like “admin” should not be used).
+This SHOULD be a different account as the standard user account of that particular person.

 3. **Network Restrictions:** Access MUST be limited to internal network zones or authorized IPs if possible.
+System access MUST only be possible via a jump host

 4. **Two-Factor Authentication:** Access MUST use a mandatory second authentication factor (such as hardware tokens, authenticator apps, X.509 client certificates) in combination with a strong user password.

 5. **Logging:** All administrative access SHOULD be logged in a tamper-proof way.

 6. **Revocation:** Access MUST be immediately revoked after it is no longer required (e.g., user changes organizational role).

+7. **Automation:** Admin tasks SHOULD be automated when possible to replace direct human access.

 ## {{site.TITLE_SSDLC_SECOP_SECSCANNING}}